How much blood do you lose on your period?

 Tips to relieve symptoms of bleeding

-Track your period.
+Track your period

 Keeping track of your period helps you get a better understanding of your menstrual cycle.
 It also helps you to see the patterns in your mood changes.
-But, most important, it helps you notice when things are out of balance and your cycle changes.
+But, most importantly, it helps you notice when things are out of balance and your cycle changes.
 If you notice a change in your cycle, doctors often find it helpful to see your history to better understand what might cause the change in your hormones or cycle.

 Try period underwear for heavy flow